-- (2) A hypothetical ban on menthol cigarettes and cigars in the U.S. would reduce overall smoking by 15% by 2026 due to menthol smokers quitting smoking and vaping, according to study published in the British Medical Journal in 2022.94 The study also finds that by 2060, a national menthol ban would reduce cumulative deaths from smoking and vaping by 650,000 (5%) and save 11.3 million life-years (8.8%).94 - A hypothetical menthol ban in New York City was projected to save an average of \$1,836 in healthcare costs per person, or \$1.62 billion among all adult smokers over a 20-year period.95 - A study of U.S. adult menthol smokers found that a ban on menthol cigarettes or on all menthol products was effective in reducing cigarette purchases, but that tobacco marketing strategies including offering replacement products might undermine the benefits of such a ban.
-96
+- A hypothetical ban on menthol cigarettes and cigars in the U.S. would reduce overall smoking by 15% by 2026 due to menthol smokers guitting smoking and vaping, according to study published in the British Medical Journal in 2022.94 The study also finds that by 2060, a national menthol ban would reduce cumulative deaths from smoking and vaping by 650,000 (5%) and save 11.3 million life-years (8.8%).94 - A hypothetical menthol ban in New York City was projected to save an average of \$1,836 in healthcare costs per person, or \$1.62 billion among all adult smokers over a 20-year period.95 - A study of U.S. adult menthol smokers found that a ban on menthol cigarettes or on all menthol products was effective in reducing cigarette purchases, but that tobacco marketing strategies including offering replacement products might undermine the benefits of such a ban.96

-- A 2018 Truth Initiative survey shows that most adults (56.4%) support a federal ban on menthol cigarettes.
-Support was especially strong among African Americans (60.5%) and other groups who have been targeted by the tobacco industry, including women (62.5%) and Hispanic/Latinos (69.3%).
-More than 1 in 4 current menthol smokers (28.5%) favored a ban. - Among U.S. smokers, about 25-64% would attempt to quit smoking and 11-46% would consider switching to other tobacco products, including 15-30% to e-cigarettes, in response to a hypothetical menthol ban.
-98 - African Americans smokers were more likely to report intentions to quit (47%) compared to white individuals (34%), according to a 2020 review of effects of a menthol ban.
-A survey of menthol smokers in Minnesota also found that African American menthol smokers were twice as likely to report quitting intentions compared to white menthol smokers (76.0% vs. 30.3%, respectively). - Among young adult menthol smokers (aged 18-24), 64.6% reported that they would quit smoking and not use any other products if menthol cigarettes were banned.100 - Adult dual users of e-cigarettes and cigarettes who used menthol cigarettes were more likely to prefer menthol flavored e-cigarettes compared to other flavors.
-101
+- OCC data collected in 2021 shows that most U.S. adults (62.3%) support policies to eliminate menthol cigarettes, with 57.3% supporting a policy prohibiting the sale of all tobacco products.
+This number has grown since data was collected in a 2018 survey, which found that 56.4% of adults reported supporting the federal removal of menthol cigarettes.
+The 2018 survey also found that support was especially strong among Black Americans (60.5%) and other groups who have been targeted by the tobacco industry, including women (62.5%) and Hispanic/Latinos (69.3%). - Among U.S. smokers, about 25-64% would attempt to quit smoking and 11-46% would consider switching to other tobacco products, including 15-30% to e-cigarettes, in response to a hypothetical menthol ban.98 - Selack American smokers were more likely to report intentions to quit (47%) compared to white individuals (34%), according to a 2020 review of effects of a menthol ban.98 A survey of menthol smokers in Minnesota also found that Black American menthol smokers were twice as likely to report quitting intentions compared to white menthol smokers (76.0% vs. 30.3%, respectively).^{98,99} - Among young adult menthol smokers (aged 18-24), 64.6% reported that they would quit smoking and not use any other products if menthol cigarettes were banned.100 - Adult dual users of e-cigarettes and cigarettes who used menthol cigarettes were more likely to prefer menthol flavored e-cigarettes compared to other flavors.101